 “Beauty in art is truth bathed in an impression received from nature.
 I am struck upon seeing a certain place.
 While I strive for conscientious imitation, I yet never for an instant lose the emotion that has taken hold of me.”

 Whilst working on a painting of a particular band I will often listen to that band’s music.
 Yesterday I finished the fifth oil-sketch inspired by Swan Lake and specifically, Celine Gittens, the Principal Ballerina.
 During the production of these studies I have been listening to Tchaikovsky.
 I hope these paintings express something of the beauty, balance, grace, power and drama (you see…I’ve run out of words!) of the Birmingham Royal Ballet’s performance of Swan Lake.
 The paintings were done relatively quickly over a period of five days.
 My studio paintings are usually worked on over a matter of weeks, sometimes month but when I paint in the landscape (en plein air) I will complete a painting in about two hours.
 Working quickly is necessitated by the the changing light.
-The Swan Lake series are all painted alla prima and each was completed within one working day…there may be a larger painting in the future produced over a longer period….
+The paintings in my Swan Lake series are mostly painted alla prima and each completed within one or two workings day…there may be a larger painting in the future produced over a longer period….

 “Swan Lake No.1” oil on board